 - A student in distress has a right to privacy.
 In most situations, information provided by the student is confidential and is only released with student permission. - Written records, including student conduct reports, are protected by the Family Education Rights and Privacy Act (FERPA).
-Except in extraordinary circumstances, permission to release this information is to be given by the student in writing. - FERPA does permit the release of information when necessary to protect the health or safety of the student or others. - When a student presents an imminent danger to self or others, it is both permissible and crucial to notify the WGTC Campus Police (and/or call 911) and the student's emergency contact.
+Except in extraordinary circumstances, permission to release this information is to be given by the student in writing. - FERPA does permit the release of information when necessary to protect the health or safety of the student or others. - When a student presents an imminent danger to self or others, it is both permissible and crucial to notify the WGTC Campus Police in person or by calling 855-579-4357 (and/or call 911) and the student's emergency contact.